 UK, 2002.
 Price £22

 6 inches (15cm tall) painted resin model.
+Just 30 were produced.
 Sold to members of the UK-based Fanderson fan club.

 The Mattel 1976 dealer catalogue listed small (3 inch high) action figures.
 The spacesuited figures appear to be identical to those in the Mattel Eagle 1 Spaceship model; they may not have ever been commercially released.
 The figures are:

 In February 2010, two figures in uniforms (Koenig and Bergman) were sold on ebay for $898.88.
 These came from a Mattel employee and seem to have been prototypes.

 In 2014, the "Crew set" box was listed on ebay, but withdrawn before sale (apparently a private sale).
 The crew set actually has the title Alpha Crew, with the same serial number (9570).
 The box had a sticker "Unapproved sales sample".
 These figures are fixed to base stands.
 The base has a lever which makes the figure swivel, perhaps at the waist, or the whole body; the illustration isn't clear.
 The box states that Koenig has a "laser rifle", while Russell and Bergman have a stun gun and "communicator computer" (sic).

 Copyright Martin Willey